unref-ptr/hardcoded-iolink/README.md

 ## Limitations

 * The IOL Device does not include use of Parameters, Events or DS.
-* IF the device comm is interrupted, it requires to reset the SW does not implement the deivce mode handler.
+* IF the device comm is interrupted, it requires to reset the SW as it does not implement the device mode handler.
 * Blocking the main task with any other task might interrupt the program, as IO-Link expects a maxmimum device response time of 10/COM where COM is any of the baudrates for IO-Link.